IgnacioGB1990/Battleship/README.md

 ### Legend
 1. "-" = water
-2. "O" = part of ship located
+2. "✅" = part of ship located
-3. "X" = part of ship damaged
+3. "❌" = part of ship damaged